erikrm/LiDAR-point-cloud/README.md

 To process pcap data follow these steps:
 * Create a folder in a desired location with a name describing the data to be processed
 * Copy the .xlsx settings file lidar_settings.xlsx to that folder
-* Edit the copied version to describe your flight
+* Edit the copied version to describe your flight, the Settings sheet is the only sheet being processed by the programs.
 * Call read_pcap_from_file:
   ```python
     python read_pcap_from_file.py